elena-poddubnaia/quiz-game/README.md

 - [ ] Connect New Game Page with Play Game

 Goals for Braves:
 - [ ] Database query and API calls

+Ideas to discuss:
+- Let's change vuex to pinia just for fun and comparison.
+- I found design that looks fancy, let's steal it and make our UI pretty (https://scrimba.com/quizzical-prj0b1088f6).
+- Score count.

 ## Tips
 - After adding new code, first think about what you expect to happen.
 Then, open the browser and check if everything works as you expected (or not).
 Same with test run.